emilyfuhrman/datavis_design/2017_Fall/Studios/01_Introduction_to_Tableau.md

 ### Datasets

-We will be using one dataset for this map:
+We will be using one dataset for this studio:

 * 311 Service Requests - Originally downloaded from [here](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9/data)